 Most people are far too critical of themselves, and creating a brag file is a healthy way to rewire your neural pathways.
 Over time, it helps you build confidence and notice good qualities in other people, as well.

 As we previously wrote in our article on How Walking Through Doorways Helps People Change Their Minds, sometimes we also just need a change of scenery– or in this case, a change of “mental” scenery– to get our minds moving in a different direction.

-Anxiety and depression often stem from aspects of self image that linger unchecked beneath the surface.
+Anxiety and depression often stem from aspects of self-image that linger unchecked beneath the surface.
 When you foster deeply-held believes about yourself that are unkind to you, you imprint them on yourself.
-This effects your feelings of self-worth, how you see the world, and how you interact with others.
+This affects your feelings of self-worth, how you see the world, and how you interact with others.
 Thus, it’s important to be kind to yourself and practice self-comfort regularly through doing hacks like creating a brag file.